-

 What stewardship, disclosure and other responsibilities do investors have with regard to the corporate governance of an entity in which they are invested or their level of investment or interest in the entity?

 Shareholders are under no duty to engage with the companies in which they invest.
-Should they want to, investors can simply sit back and watch what happens to their stocks.
-However, clearly it is in the interests of significant shareholders and investors to understand and influence the corporate governance of entities in which they are invested, both from a presentational perspective and to protect the value and integrity of their investments.
+They can simply choose to passively observe the performance of their stocks.
+However, it is clearly in the interests of significant shareholders and investors to understand and influence the corporate governance of entities in which they are invested.
+This is important both from a presentational perspective and to protect the value and integrity of their investments.
 As noted in question 14 above, the FRC has published the Stewardship Code (the “UKSC”), a voluntary code of practice and disclosure for investors and asset managers.
-The UKSC, which is aimed at asset owners and asset managers, as well as “service providers” (investment consultants, proxy advisors, accountants, actuaries, and data and research providers) sets out various principles and reporting guidelines, which differ depending on the category of organisation and investment.
+The UKSC is aimed at asset owners and asset managers, as well as ‘service providers’ such as investment consultants, proxy advisors, accountants, actuaries, and data and research providers.
+It sets out various principles and reporting guidelines, which differ depending on the category of organisation and investment.
 FCA-authorised asset managers are required (under the FCA’s Conduct of Business Rules) to “comply or explain” against the UKSC.
 The Pensions Regulator also encourages adherence to the UKSC.

-In addition, a number of UK investors, the bulk of whom are investment managers, have signed up to the United Nations Principles for Responsible Investment (the “PRIs”), which (at the time of writing) have 5,366 signatories.
-The PRIs are six overarching principles to incorporate corporate governance and ESG issues into investment, including at decision-making process level, by disclosing appropriately and by incorporating them into any portfolio companies.
+In addition, several UK investors, primarily investment managers, have signed up to the United Nations Principles for Responsible Investment (the “PRIs”), which (at the time of writing) have 5,293 signatories.
+The PRIs consist of six overarching principles to incorporate corporate governance and ESG issues into investment processes.
+This includes decision-making processes, appropriate disclosure and incorporation into portfolio companies.
 The PRIs are described as voluntary and aspirational, offering a menu of possible actions for incorporating ESG issues.
-The PRIs also explain to organisations how to write a responsible investment policy to assist with improving ESG integration, and organisations are asked to provide evidence of how the policy is being complied with.
+They also provide guidance on how organisations can write a responsible investment policy to improve ESG integration, and organisations are asked to provide evidence of how they comply with this policy.

-Occasionally, the question is raised as to whether significant investors and shareholders should be legally required to assume a more active role in company stewardship.
-This is often posited as a potential counterweight to the concentration of power in a company’s board and to counteract concern about short-termism (see question 26 below).
-In reality, it is difficult to see any Government seeking to impose significant obligations on shareholders.
+Occasionally, the question arises as to whether significant investors and shareholders should be legally required to assume a more active role in company stewardship.
+This is often posited as a counterbalance to the concentration of power in a company’s board and to address concern about short-termism (see question 26 below).
+However, it is unlikely that any Government would impose significant obligations on shareholders.
 The nature of a shareholder’s relationship with a company is purely one of economic ownership (which is safeguarded by the ability to exercise voting rights on matters where shareholders are entitled to vote).
-A share is simply an asset which carries certain rights (e.g. voting), which has a value that could go up or down, and which the shareholder hopes in future to realise for liquid funds.
-It seems antithetical to this setup that such an asset should also carry responsibilities and liabilities for its holder to engage in the management of the issuing company.
-However, one area on which to keep an eye is the potential expansion of the UKSC to more kinds of regulated investor.
+A share is simply an asset which carries certain rights (e.g., voting), has a value that can fluctuate, and which the shareholder hopes to realise for liquid funds in the future.
+It seems contrary to this setup that such an asset should also carry responsibilities and liabilities for its holder to engage in the management of the issuing company.
+One area to monitor is the potential expansion of the UKSC to more kinds of regulated investors.
+This could lead to broader engagement and responsibilities for a wider range of investors in corporate governance.

 -